-Google App Engine is a PaaS (Platform as a Service) hosted and owned by Google that allows you to build, develop and deploy scalable web applications and mobile backends.
+Google App Engine is a PaaS (Platform as a Service) platform hosted and owned by Google.
+It allows you to build, develop, and deploy mobile backends and scalable web applications.
 It supports many programming languages like Python, Java, and PHP.
-The App Engine is part of the Google Cloud Platform which also includes Container Engine, Compute Engine, Container Registry, Cloud Functions and Storage / Databases.
+The App Engine is part of the Google Cloud Platform that also offers Container Engine, Compute Engine, Container Registry, Cloud Functions, and Storage / Databases.

-Google App Engine is fast, easy, but not that very cheap.
-The pricing is reasonable, and it comes with a free tier, which is great for small projects that are right for beginner developers who want to quickly set up their apps.
-It can also auto scale, create new instances as needed and automatically handle high availability.
-App Engine gets a positive rating for performance from users from developer communities.
-Another good feature is ease of integration of various Google apps through Google’s Cloud Datastore, which is securely integrated with App Engine.
+Google App Engine is fast, easy, with a reasonable price tag.
+It comes with a free tier that is excellent for beginners and developers who want to create small apps quickly.
+It can also autoscale, create new instances as required, and automatically handle availability.
+App Engine gets a positive rating for performance from developer communities.
+Another useful feature is the ease of integrating various Google apps through Google’s Cloud Datastore, which integrates with the App Engine securely.

 Advantages of Google App Engine

-Access to the rest of Google services: With Google App engine you have access to all Google cloud services, which is a huge advantage for app developers.
+Access to the rest of Google services: Google App engine gives you access to all Google cloud services.
+This feature is beneficial for app developers.

-Running asynchronous tasks is much easier: When running asynchronous tasks in Google app engine is a little bit easier than Heroku and other related PaaS Platforms.
+Running asynchronous tasks is much more straightforward: Running asynchronous functions in the Google app engine is relatively more straightforward than Heroku and other PaaS Platforms.

 Hosted on Google cloud infrastructure: Google App Engine runs on Google cloud infrastructure.
-Since it’s hosted by Google, it will not experience much service outage like AWS.
+As a Google-hosted service, it would enjoy more uptime compared to competitors like AWS.

-Easy to deploy: Ease of deployment is one of the features available on Google App Engine for beginner developers.
+Easy to deploy: Ease of deployment is one of the benefits Google App Engine offers new developers.

-Auto-scaling: Google App Engine automatically has scaling capabilities that allow you to scale your app without any technical challenges, especially for beginners.
+Auto-scaling: Google App Engine has autoscaling capabilities that allow beginners and experts to scale apps without technical challenges.

-All services in one place: Google App Engine gives you access to all Google cloud features and you can actually control all your services in one place.
+All services in one place: Google App Engine gives you access to all Google cloud features, and you can control all your services in one place.

 Disadvantages of Google App Engine

-Google App Engine Faces uncertain future: Google is not taking its App Engine as core Google product, Google is known with changing technology directions in the past.
-Going by development antecedence, we think this product is clearly not the focus of Google as we have seen so far.
+Google App Engine Faces uncertain future: Google has not taken its App Engine as a core Google product, making its future uncertain.
+Google is known for changing technology directions in the past.
+Going by development antecedence, we think this product is not in Google’s long-term plans.

-Lack some geographical support system: Google platform as a service (PaaS) capabilities lag behind those of Elastic Beanstalk (AWS) and Heroku.
+Lack of extensive geographical support: Google platform as a service (PaaS) capabilities lag behind Elastic Beanstalk (AWS) and Heroku capabilities.
 Most people think that Google is not ready to take on its competitors at this time.
-It has been in operation for so many years now, but it doesn’t have as many regions as its other major competitors.
+Although the platform has existed for a long time, it has limited geographical support compared to other competitors.

-Problematic support: Even on the paid services their support is sometimes very problematic especially for new users.
+Problematic support: Even on the paid services, support is sometimes challenging, especially for new users.

-No SQL database available: No standard SQL DB Google App Engine uses Google’s NoSQL cloud database.
+No SQL database available: Google App Engine uses Google’s NoSQL cloud database.
 That means there’s no option to use a SQL database with your application.

 Dokku on Digital Ocean

-Dokku is a Docker-powered mini-Heroku in around 100 lines of Bash, a Heroku-like tool that allows you to build and deploy complex applications by simply pushing it via Git repository.
-Docker powered mini-Heroku is the smallest PaaS implementation that is available.
-It supports Heroku build packs directly, so you can transition existing apps without difficulty, and has a number of plugins for datastores and other components.
+Dokku is a Docker-powered mini-Heroku with around 100 lines of Bash script.
+It’s a Heroku clone tool that allows you to build and deploy complex applications by merely pushing it via Git repository.
+Docker powered mini-Heroku is the smallest PaaS implementation in existence.
+It supports Heroku build packs directly, so you can migrate existing Heroku apps without hassles.
+It also offers several plugins for datastores and other components..

-The pre-installed Dokku image on Digital Ocean will save you a headache and the pain of installing Dokku yourself; this lets you spin up a server in no time and start Dokku.
-This allows you to set up a Dokku server on Digital Ocean with your own root domain and deploying a simple static site to it.
+The pre-installed Dokku image on Digital Ocean saves you the headache of installing Dokku yourself.
+So you can launch a server in no time and start Dokku.
+You to set up a Dokku server on Digital Ocean with your root domain and deploy a simple static site without hassles.

-Simplicity: Dokku on Digital Ocean is simple to set up and run in no time with the pre-install Dokku image.
-It takes just about a minute to spin up a server and get it running
+Simplicity: Dokku on Digital Ocean is simple to set up and runs in no time with the pre-install Dokku image.
+It takes just about a minute to spin up a server and get it running.

-Open Source: Dokku is an open source Platform as a Service built on Docker and using open source Heroku Build Packs.
-It comes with a lot of support, even with Digital Ocean you will get all the support you need.
+Open Source: Dokku is an open-source Platform as a Service (PaaS) built on Docker and uses open-source Heroku Build Packs.
+It comes with technical support from Digital Ocean.

-Free: Dokku is a free platform and the cost is only measured by the price of the Digital Ocean hosting plan is the only expenditure required to run Dokku.
-Once your app is live, you can push the server to the limit!
+Free: Dokku is an open platform; the cost of the Digital Ocean hosting plan is the only expenditure required to run Dokku.
+Once your app is live, you can push the server to the limits!

-Git deploy: Dokku allows developers to deploy their apps with just a git push.
+Git deployment: Dokku allows developers to deploy their apps with a Git push.

 Disadvantages of Dokku

-Required a little experience to run the server: Dokku requires at least some level of experience in running your own servers; you might have to manually configure some plugins, modify nginx configurations, or even turn to the system tools for debugging.
+Required a little experience to run the server: Dokku requires at least some level of experience running your servers.
+You have to manually configure some plugins, modify Nginx configurations, or even turn to debugging system tools.

-Complex for beginners: Dokku makes use of Docker, which is a good platform, but can add an extra layer of complexity to installing a server.
+Complex for beginners: Dokku uses Docker, an excellent platform, but can add an extra layer of complexity to installing a server.

-Steep learning curve: Dokku requires root access to a VPS to install plugins, run commands and many other tasks.
-Remember, you’re going do a lot of command line setup on Dokku than you do in Heroku, that means you will need to do some serious reading.
+Steep learning curve: Dokku requires root access to a VPS to install plugins, run commands, and many other tasks.
+Remember, you must run more command line setup on Dokku than you do in Heroku, which means you will need to do some serious learning.

-It’s an excellent tool for authentication, the abstraction of OAuth logic through its robust API make authentication via Facebook, Twitter, Google, and others platforms easier.
-There is a built-in Google Analytics and AdSense support which saves developers from the challenges of adding SDK’s and external libraries for tracking and advertising purposes.
-It also allows multiple devices using Firebase platform to get events on data changes.
+The in-built Google Analytics and AdSense support save developers the hassles of adding SDKs and external libraries for tracking and advertising purposes.
+It also allows multiple devices using running a Firebase app to sync data changes instantly.

 The database platform uses JSON, which is suitable for a web or mobile application.
-It supports Android, iOS and Web applications which make it a good fit for native apps and web-based admin component, the latest version is now completely hosted on Google Cloud infrastructure and comes with some wonderful features like the Push notifications for Android/iOS and cloud storage.
+It supports Android, iOS, and Web applications, making it an excellent choice for creating native apps and web-based admin components.

-Real-time Database: This is one of the best features of firebase, nothing compare to real-time data authentication; it’s the future of database.
-As you rightly known, most databases platforms will always want you to make HTTP calls to sync your data and these data are only available when you call for it.
-In Firebase, you’re not connected through normal HTTP but through a WebSocket and it’s faster than HTTP.
+Real-time Database: This is one of the best features of Firebase; real-time data authentication is the future of databasetechnology.
+Most database platforms make HTTP calls to sync data on demand.
+But Firebase does not use conventional HTTP; it uses a WebSocket, which is faster than HTTP.
 You only need one socket to automatically syncs all your data in a single connection.

-This real-time database affords you the ability to save, retrieve and sync your data with NoSQL cloud database which is a different optimizations process when compared to a traditional relational database.
+This real-time database allows you to save, retrieve, and sync your data with the NoSQL cloud database, which is different from the traditional relational database.
 Its auth includes a built-in email/password authentication system.
 It also supports OAuth2 for Twitter, Google, Facebook, and GitHub.
-Also, this auth is directly integrated into its database, which grants you access to control your data.
+This auth is also directly integrated into its database, which grants you access to control your data.

-Hosting: Firebase have an easy-to-use cloud hosting services for all your static files that can be served from a single global CDN with HTTP/2.
+Hosting: Firebase has easy-to-use cloud hosting services for all your static files that can be served from a single global CDN with HTTP/2.

 Automatic Notifications: Firebase Notifications is a free service built on its Cloud Messaging (FCM) and the FCM SDK, enabling targeted user notifications for mobile app developers.
 Firebase keeps two systems synchronized through automatic update notifications without the need for manual messaging.